Shulyaka/powerllm/README.md

 Home Assistant custom component for LLM empowerment.

-Current status: developer's preview.
-Some functionality is not tested and some requires not-yet-released features of Home Assistant.
-Integration might require reconfiguration after update.

 This integration provides:

 1. HTTP API for available LLM tools to integrate HA LLM Tools with an externally running LLM